 Tis the season for turkey, cranberry sauce and Gilmore Girls.
 I couldn’t be any more excited!
 Thanksgiving week is less than two weeks away which means it is time to start clearing your schedule for UPtv’s GilMORE the Merrier.
-Again this year, Scott Patterson, who plays Luke Danes, will host UPtv’s 8-day binge-a-thon of EVERY Gilmore Girls episode EVER (that’s 153 episodes!).
+Again this year, Scott Patterson, who plays Luke Danes, will host UPtv’s 8-day binge-a-thon of EVERY Gilmore Girls episode EVER (that’s 153 episodes!) and to make it ever better I have perfected a recipe for Sookie Approved Rocky Road Cookies.

 Disclosure: This post is sponsored by UPtv, the network that viewers trust to bring them uplifting shows they can watch together to be uplifted by every day.

-I’ll be tweeting with you again this year, and I’ve also got you covered for snacks with my version of Sookie’s Rocky Road Cookies.
+I’ll be tweeting with you again this year during the binge-a-thon, and I’ve also got you covered for snacks with my version of Sookie’s Rocky Road Cookies.
 These Gilmore Girls inspired Rocky Road Cookies are sweet and gooey and crunchy – everything you want in a cookie recipe.
-Get the recipe at the bottom of this post, but first here are all the deets for 2019 GilMORE the Merrier on UPtv.
+Get the recipe at the bottom of this post.

 I’m not really a geek about much, but I really do love Gilmore Girls.
 More than ever after I introduced my daughter to Rory and Lorelai during last year’s UPtv’s GilMORE the Merrier binge-a-thon.
 We were recently eating dinner at Panera and acting a little silly when she said it felt like we were Rory and Lorelai.
 I must confess that totally made my day.
 Rory and Lorelai come up in a lot of our conversations these days.